History and Philosophy

 Brief History of the Nursing Programs at WKU

-Associate of Science in Nursing Program
+Associate of Science in Nursing Program - Now Online LPN To RN Program.

 RN to BSN Program

 The Board of Regents of Western Kentucky University approved a Bachelor of Science in Nursing (BSN) completion program for RNs in June 1974.
 The first class of RN students was admitted fall 1976 and graduated May 1978.
 The NLN Council of Baccalaureate and Higher Degree Board of Review granted this program initial accreditation in December 1979.
 Since1998, the program has been accredited under the auspices of the Commission on Collegiate Nursing Education (CCNE) of the American Association of Colleges of Nursing.
 The BSN completion program was extended to Owensboro in 1984 and Glasgow in 1988.
 This program was offered onsite in Glasgow for two years to meet constituent needs.
 During 1998-1999 the baccalaureate curriculum for RNs was revised in response to needs of RNs in the Western Kentucky University service area.
 Using interactive television (IVS), classes were televised from the main campus to six distant sites.
 The first group of students under the revised curriculum graduated in May 2001.
 In Spring 2010, the program officially changed its name from the Post-RN/BSN Program to the RN to BSN Program.
 The program began transition to an all online course delivery in Spring 2010.
 In the Fall of 2010, the RN to BSN program became an on-line cohort model.
+Due to decreasing student demand and available resources, as of January 2019 the WKU RN to BSN program stopped admitting new students.
+The remaining WKU RN to BSN students are continuing in the program and the last should graduate by Dec 2021.

 In 1988, the faculty of the Department of Nursing identified the need to develop and implement a traditional prelicensure BSN program.
 The traditional BSN program admitted 40 students/year.
 However, due to the high level of student demand, the program began admitting 40 students each semester (80/year) in spring 2006.
 A national nursing shortage and a continued demand for BSN prepared nurses led the program to seek and receive approval to double in size again in fall of 2012 and admit 80 students each semester (160/year).
 The demand for more nurses has continued to increase and the BSN program expanded again in the fall of 2017 when we admitted our first cohort of 120 students (240/year).
 The BSN and Higher Programs relocated from the main campus to the new WKU Health Sciences Complex in 2013.
 The BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE) of the American Association of Colleges of Nursing.